 Refreshed, and a little misty for the old days, I finally sit down to gamopilafo, to find it a plain dish of only a single flavour.
 This is faithful to the minimalism of Crete's cuisine, which spotlights the essential taste of the principal ingredient.
 In this instance we're talking goat-meat.
 The arborio-style rice is cooked al dente in rich goat stock, and finished with a good coating of even richer goat butter, to be served alongside large chunks of bone-in, boiled goat.
 Boiled meat of any kind is a bit of a turn-off for me, but I like the rice, which is like an inchoate risotto, with a nice, creamy sauce.
 It is a bit bland, but who am I to argue with a multi-thousand year-old recipe that helps people live forever.

-Gourmet Travel in Crete - On the way to Elounda
+A Crete Food Journey - On the way to Elounda

 Having eaten our way throughout the Chania area, now we drive the two hundred and forty kilometres to Elounda for some r'n'r, but not before hitting a couple of major meat stops on the way; Drossia for roast suckling pig, and Anogia for flame-tenderised lamb.